siderolabs/talos/src/docs/src/content/components/kubeadm.md

     weight: 30
 ---

-At the heart of Dianemo is [`kubeadm`](https://github.com/kubernetes/kubernetes/tree/master/cmd/kubeadm), allowing it to harness the power of the official upstream bootstrap tool.
+At the heart of Talos is [`kubeadm`](https://github.com/kubernetes/kubernetes/tree/master/cmd/kubeadm), allowing it to harness the power of the official upstream bootstrap tool.
-By integrating with `kubeadm` natively, Dianemo stands to gain a strong community of users and developers already familiar with `kubeadm`.
+By integrating with `kubeadm` natively, Talos stands to gain a strong community of users and developers already familiar with `kubeadm`.